TF2Stadium/Specifications/Communication.md

 * `message` - string -  message string

 * `room` - string - room to which the message should go.
 Each lobby has a chat room with a name 'lobby_id'.
 Otherwise, if the `room` parameter is not an integer string, the message will be sent to the lobby list menu chat.

+### playerSettingsGet

+* `key` - string - optional

+Returns a player setting json object where each key holds a value string.
+If `key` is provided, only that key and its value is returned (the object will have one key).
+Otherwise, every player settings entry is returned (the object will have many keys)

+### playerSettingsGet

+* `key` - string
+* `value` - string

+Sets or updates a setting identified by `key` to hold value `value`

 ## Client Requests